MotionTrack: Learning Motion Predictor for Multiple Object Tracking: Related work

 To cope with these challenges, researchers have proposed various data-driven models.
 For example, Zhang \etal \cite{FFT} used optical flow to obtain pixel-level motion information of objects, while CenterTrack \cite{centertrack} added an offset branch to an object detector to predict the motion information of the object center.
 Milan \etal \cite{milan2017} proposed an online tracker based on recurrent neural networks (RNNs) for multi-object tracking, and subsequent studies \cite{rnn1, rnn2, rnn3} applied RNNs to either fuse visual and motion information or calculate affinity scores for subsequent data association.
 ArTIST \cite{artist} and DEFT \cite{deft} used RNNs to predict the inter-frame motion of the target directly.
 TMOH \cite{TMOH} extended Tracktor \cite{Tracktor} to use a simple linear model to predict the location of lost tracks, replacing visual cues for trajectory retracking.

-Recent studies have also improved the KF to handle non-linear motion better.
+Recent studies have also improved the KF to handle nonlinear motion better.
 For example, MAT \cite{mat} proposed an IML module that considers both camera and pedestrian motion information, achieving better performance than the vanilla KF.
-Cao \etal \cite{ocsort} recognized the limitations of the original KF in dealing with occlusion and non-linear motion and proposed corresponding improvements.
+Cao \etal \cite{ocsort} recognized the limitations of the original KF in dealing with occlusion and nonlinear motion and proposed corresponding improvements.
 They suggested that the KF should trust the recent observations more.

 Despite these improvements, most of these studies are still based on the classical KF and its constant velocity model assumption.
 QuoVadis \cite{QuoVadis} improves the robustness of existing advanced trackers against long-term occlusions based on trajectory prediction in a bird's eye view (BEV) scenario representation, consisting of several complex sub-modules that overcome the limitations of traditional methods.